manaakiwhenua/nzsluc/README.md

     The classification framework shall be modified (improved?) at regular intervals based on comments and requests of any/all stakeholders (e.g. a development cycle)

+any classification _system_ should have openly available documentation describing methodology (reproducible, transparent)
 _____________________________________________________________________________________
 1. To support classifications systems that work at a variety of geographic scales.
 1. To encourage multidimensional conceptualisations of land use, with particular regard for the following dimensions: